hostep/sublime-magentoutils/README.md

-# Magento Utils plugin for Sublime Text 2
+# Magento Utils for Sublime Text 2 & 3

 ## Provides copying specific files from one directory to another